mtopolovec/mtopolovec/README.md

 <h3> :bowtie: &nbsp;About me</h3>

 - :man: My name is Matija Topolovec and I am coming from the beautiful country of Croatia 🇭🇷
-- :briefcase: Working as Software Engineer for Dept.
+- :briefcase: Working as Software Engineer.
 - :mortar_board: Got my Masters degree of Information Technology at Zagreb University of Applied Sciences.
 - :book: Learning Full-Stack Development and improving my skills with every new ticket and task.